libbyshoop/database-book/_sources/09UnaryOps/01Filter.rst

    :widths: 10, 25, 25, 20, 20
    :header-rows: 1

-Note that creatureId is the identifier of Creature.
+Note that creatureId is the identifier of Creature (the column name of the relation is italicized).

 A simple condition
 ********************